crush3dices/blog/_posts/2021-06-02-Windows-Manual-Mapper-Part-1.md

 {% endhighlight %}
 It is followed by multiple words (2 bytes) that each represent a relocation.
 I will call them relocation entries.
 The amount of relocation entries that follow is given by **SizeOfBlock** which gives the bytes these entries occupy.
 The **Offset** stores a RVA from the image base which is added to each **Offset** in the relocation entries.

-Since i couldn't find a structure to represent these relocation entries i wrote one to access the content in a nicer way:
+Since I couldn't find a structure to represent these relocation entries I wrote one to access the content in a nicer way:
 {% highlight Java %}
 typedef struct _RELOCATION_ENTRY
 {